Do you consider yourself an introvert but would still like to be in the real estate business?

 It has a lot to do with the reaction to dopamine, which is known to be the neurotransmitter that plays a role in motivation, pleasure, and learning.

-While extroverts get a boost of energy from social interactions because of dopamine, introverts get rather an overstimulation by it.
+While extroverts get an energy boost from social interactions because of dopamine, introverts get overstimulation instead of it.

 Should You Even Be in Real Estate As An Introvert?

-This question may come up because in real estate you will have to deal with people directly one way or another.
+This question may come up because, in real estate, you will have to deal with people directly in one way or another.

-While in the real estate marketing area you can get away with not dealing as much with people (the communicating verbally part), when it comes to sales this can’t be avoided that easily anymore.
+In real estate marketing, you can get away with not dealing as much with people (communicating verbally).
+But this can’t be avoided that easily anymore regarding sales.

 So, the closer you come to closing a deal, the more you will have to rely on communicating verbally.

-But in my opinion, this is even possible as an introvert, provided you know how to manage the typically more extrovert real estate situations.
+But I think this is possible as an introvert, provided you know how to manage the typically more extroverted real estate situations.